why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/desktop_choice.md

           * Click __Accept__ and __Continue__

     !!! note
-        In this setup configuration, you shouldn't have any Desktop Environment patterns selected; Cinnamon will be installed from the command-line following openSUSE installation.
+        In this setup configuration, you shouldn't have any Desktop Environment patterns selected, unless you desire multiple desktop environments.

         Clicking the __Details...__ button on __Installer__ &gt; __Software Selection and System Tasks__ displays packages associated with the respective patterns.